The

 Eventually, Jerry and

-Annabel Feeback from Toledo purchased the lot and
+Annabel Feeback from Toledo purchased that lot and

 constructed a small weekend retreat back away from